LonganWANG-cs/LonganWang-cs.github.io/_pages/cv.md

   * Developed a precise fruit classification and apple detection, segmentation system, followed by the estimation of quantity, coordinates, ripeness, and mass using ResNet and Faster R-CNN.
   * Applied image enhancement techniques, including color enhancement, Gaussian filtering, and morphological operations, to mitigate lighting variations and background clutter.
   * Minimized distance and angle bias using an adaptive apple clustering algorithm at the pixel level.
-  * Ranked 1st out of 10,000 teams for the Innovation Prize in the 2023 APMCM, Project Leader.
+  * Ranked 1st out of 10,000 teams for the Innovation Prize in the 2023 APMCM, Project Lead.

 * **May 2023 ~ August 2023: In-depth Data Analysis and Visualization on Beijing’s Real Estate Market** NUS SOC
   * Investigating advanced methods to analyze real estate market trends by analyzing time-series data.